gideondk/sentinel/README.md

 * A far more solid test suite;
 * Better error handling and recovery;
 * Default functionality for callback based protocols;
-* More examples, and overall awesomeness…
+* Streaming server to client communication.

 ## Installation
 You can install Sentinel through source (by publishing it into your local Ivy repository):